Hasan-Mamoon/translatify/README.md

 # Translatify

-A Google Sheets helper tool designed to support collaboration in multinational organizations.
-Translatify allows users to insert translations of specified columns directly into their spreadsheets, creating new translated columns next to the original ones.
+A helper tool designed to support collaboration in multinational organizations.
+Translatify allows users to insert translations of specified columns directly into their spreadsheets, creating new translated columns next to the original ones (currently limited to Google Sheets).

 ## Features